mnielsen/neural-networks-and-deep-learning/README.md

 will not be updating the current repository for Python 3 compatibility.

-The program `src/network3.py` uses version 0.6 or 0.7 of the Theano library.
-It needs modification for compatibility with later versions of the library.
-I will not be making such modifications.
+The program `src/network3.py` uses version 0.9 of the Theano library.

 As the code is written to accompany the book, I don't intend to add new features.
 However, bug reports are welcome, and you should feel